nomadkaraoke/python-audio-separator/README.md

 - model_file_dir: (Optional) Directory to cache model files in.
 Default: /tmp/audio-separator-models/
 - output_dir: (Optional) Directory where the separated files will be saved.
 If not specified, outputs to current dir.
 - use_cuda: (Optional) Flag to use Nvidia GPU via CUDA for separation if available.
 Default: False
-- log_level: (Optional) The log level.
-Default: logging.DEBUG
+- log_level: (Optional) Logging level, e.g. info, debug, warning.
+Default: INFO
 - log_formatter: (Optional) The log format.
 Default: '%(asctime)s - %(name)s - %(levelname)s - %(message)s'

 ## Requirements 📋